hykhhijk/notebook/Linear_algebra/Linear Equations in Linear Algebra.md

  \mathbf{v_1}&\mathbf{v_2}  &\mathbf{v_3}
 \end{Bmatrix}$

-2. Does the following vecotr equation have a solution?
+2. Does the following vector equation have a solution?
 $$x_1\mathbf{v_1} + x_2\mathbf{v_2} + x_3\mathbf{v_3} = \mathbf{b}$$

 3. Does the following augmented matrix have a solution?